honeycombio/honeycomb-kubernetes-agent/README.md

 ## How it Works

 `honeycomb-agent` runs as a [DaemonSet](https://kubernetes.io/docs/admin/daemons/) on each node in a cluster.
-It reads container log files from the node's filesystme, augments them with metadata from the Kubernetes API, and ships them to Honeycomb so that you can see what's going on.
+It reads container log files from the node's filesystem, augments them with metadata from the Kubernetes API, and ships them to Honeycomb so that you can see what's going on.

 <img src="static/honeycomb-agent.png" alt="architecture diagram" width="75%">

 ## Quickstart

-1. Copy the example configuration file `config.yaml` from this repository.
+The following steps will deploy the Honeycomb agent to each node in your cluster, and configure it to process logs from all pods.

-2. Grab your Honeycomb writekey from your [account page](https://ui.honeycomb.io/account), and replace it in the config file.
+1. Grab your Honeycomb writekey from your [account page](https://ui.honeycomb.io/account), and create a Kubernetes secret from it:

-3. Create a `ConfigMap` from the file:
     ```
-    kubectl create honeycomb-agent-config --from-file=config.yaml --namespace=kube-system
+    kubectl create secret generic honeycomb-writekey --from-literal=key=$WRITEKEY --namespace=kube-system

-2. Create the agent DaemonSet:
     ```

-    kubectl create -f ./honeycomb-agent-ds.yml
+2. Run the agent
     ```
+    kubectl apply -f examples/quickstart.yaml
+    ```
+    This will create a service account for the agent so that it can list pods from the API, create a minimal configuration, and then create a DaemonSet from the agent.

 ## Production-Ready Use